Mount Isa: History

+Some rock art depicting figures and hands in the Mount Isa region, including some of the north-west central Queensland anthropomorphs, have only three fingers.
+The reason is unclear, but it may have a connection to the later observed common practice among Kalkadoon women of amputation of the little finger.
+Though Mount Isa was a centre for trade, fundamental stylistic differences suggest that there was little to no artistic exchange between the Mount Isa region and surrounding regions, aside from the anthropomorphs.

 Mount Isa is located on the traditional land of the Kalkadoon people.
 The endemic language of the area was Kalkatunga (also known as Kalkadoon, Kalkadunga, Kalkatungu).

-They first came into contact with advancing European pastoralists and miners in the mid 1860s, following the Burke and Wills expedition to the Cape York Peninsula in 1861.
+The Kalkadoon people first came into contact with advancing European pastoralists and miners in the mid 1860s, following the Burke and Wills expedition to the Cape York Peninsula in 1861.
 As settlers and prospectors pressed further into their lands the Kalkadoon set out on one of Australia's most successful guerrilla wars, now known as the Kalkadoon Wars which took place from about 1871 to 1884.
 Their success continued until at Battle Mountain in 1884, when Kalkadoon people killed five Native Police and a prominent pastoralist.
 Only 29 Kalkadoon people survived.
 In response, the Queensland Government sending a large contingent of heavily armed patrols who chased surviving tribe members.
 It is estimated that 900 Kalkadoon people were killed during this six-year campaign.
 There is now a memorial near the site of the Black Mountain.